 Children in EYFS will be provided with many opportunities to explore writing.
 This includes activities that will improve their fine motor skills which will help with the physical development of their pencil grip.
 Children will be taught how to form letters and will have a Writing Book in which to practise.

-As the children's writing develops, they will write using story language, poems and non-fiction.
+Drawing Club is used to introduce children to narrative and the language of story-writing.
+As their writing develops, they will write longer stories, poems and nonfiction.